Mezzirak/5g-Deep-Learning-beamforming/README.md

 Where $\mathbf{R}$ is the covariance matrix of the received signal and $\mathbf{a}(\theta_d)$ is the steering vector of the desired user.
 This project uses the MVDR beamformer as the classical benchmark against which a novel deep learning approach is compared

+### A Deep Learning Approach to Beamforming

+While the MVDR algorithm provides an optimal solution under specific statistical assumptions, its performance can degrade in complex scenarios where these assumptions do not perfectly hold.
+An alternative is to treat the beamformer as a "black box" and use a **deep neural network (DNN)** to learn the complex mapping from the received noisy signal to the clean, desired signal.

+The core idea is to frame beamforming as a **supervised learning problem**:
+- **Input:** The raw, complex signal vector received at the antenna array, $\mathbf{y}(t)$.
+- **Output:** The original, clean symbol transmitted by the desired user, $s_d(t)$.

+The DNN learns to approximate the ideal function that performs this mapping.
+Through **training**, the model is shown thousands of examples and iteratively adjusts its internal parameters to minimise the error between its predictions and the true symbols.
+This data-driven approach allows the model to potentially learn to mitigate impairments that are difficult to model analytically, offering a powerful alternative to classical methods.

 **Project Sturcture**

 main.py: Runs the complete project pipeline, from data generation to final evaluation